psd401/jocular-kangaroo/docs/DEPLOYMENT.md

 #### Auth Stack (requires Google OAuth setup)
 To deploy the auth stack, you'll need:
 1. Create a Google OAuth application
-2. Store the client secret in AWS Secrets Manager as `jockular-kangaroo-dev-google-oauth` with format: `{ "clientSecret": "..." }`
+2. Store the client secret in AWS Secrets Manager as `jocular-kangaroo-dev-google-oauth` with format: `{ "clientSecret": "..." }`
 3. Deploy with the client ID parameter:

 ```bash